D3c1pher/zuitt-csp2-ecommerce-api/README.md

 * Retrieve all products (Admin only) - _Revised_
 * Archive Product (Admin only)
 * Activate Product (Admin only)
-* Product search product by name
+* Search product by name
-* Product search product by price
+* Search product by price

 Cart Resources:
 * Cart Model Design - _Modified_